The Drama Triangle: Part 1

 What are the signs of drama?

-When we are ‘in drama’, our limbic system gets activated.
+When we are ‘in drama’, our amygdala gets activated.
 This is the part of our brain that is involved in meeting our basic survival needs.
 It is shown in red below.

-When we feel under threat, the limbic system activates a fight, flight or freeze response to varying degrees.
+When we feel under threat, the amygdala activates a fight, flight or freeze response to varying degrees.
 When this happens we can find ourselves (or others) reacting in a variety of ways:

 In fight mode we might;